AbeHandler/rookie/README.md

 #### Code

 `awsstuff` Code to load stuff into AWS (only ec2 right now).
-Note: Rookie used to run on AWS cloud search but now uses Whoosh.
-So some of that code is old.
+Note: Rookie used to run on AWS cloud search but now uses Whoosh

-`data` ~3500 articles from the Lens, plus NLP processing

 `docker` The docker file and other docker stuff

-`webapp`
+`webapp` The Rookie webapp

 `rookie_ui` React UI for rookie. use gulp b to push js to /webapp

-`whooshy` Holds code for interacting with whoosh, the IR system for Rookie